Salon Marketing Ideas - The Guide for 2020

 Which leads me nicely onto my next point…

-Add your website to local/good quality internet directories
+Add your salon to local directories

 The purpose of creating local listings is to make your business visible online.
 Your chances of being found online are increased by every new listing you create.
 Many of the local businesses indexes share information, so the more places your business is listed the more visibility you have online.